davidarchanjo/spring-certified-developer-study-guide/README.md

   <b>Transaction Isolation Level</b> is a mechanism used to indicate how changes made to data by one transaction affect other concurrent transactions as well as how and when changed data becomes available to other concurrent transactions, i.e. how changes applied on data by concurrent transactions are visible to each other.
 </p>

-- Following are the supported Transaction Propagation:
+- Types of Transaction Propagation:

   | Propagation   | Behaviour |
   | :------------ | :-------- |